-In the Plant Paradox book, Dr. Steven Gundry lists the seven deadly disruptors that are wreaking havoc on our gut health: broad spectrum antibiotics, non steroidal anti-inflammatory drugs, stomach acid blockers, artificial sweeteners, endocrine disruptors, genetically modified foods and the herbicide Roundup and blue light.
+In the Plant Paradox book, Dr. Steven Gundry lists the seven deadly disruptors wreaking havoc on our gut health: broad-spectrum antibiotics, non-steroidal anti-inflammatory drugs, stomach acid blockers, artificial sweeteners, endocrine disruptors, genetically modified foods, and the herbicide Roundup and blue light.

-Besides the fact that plastic has a negative impact on our health, it is greatly damaging our ecosystem and the planet, so it is our duty as inhabitants of this planet to make an effort and reduce our plastic consumption and plastic pollution.
+Besides the fact that plastic has a negative impact on our health, it is significantly damaging our ecosystem and the planet.
+So it is our duty as inhabitants of this planet to make an effort and reduce our plastic consumption and plastic pollution.

 “Each piece of single use plastic NOT used, is a step in the right direction” – @PlasticFreeFoodie (Instagram)

-I am not preaching here because I know I only scratched the surface and I have lots of work to do myself, but by sharing these three steps, in my opinion the easiest and most accessible to absolutely everyone, I hope to inspire you to make a little change (if you are not doing that already).
+I am not preaching here because I know I only scratched the surface, and I have lots of work to do myself.
+Still, by sharing these four steps, in my opinion, the most straightforward and most accessible to absolutely everyone, I hope to inspire you to make a slight change (if you are not doing that already).

-You can find them anywhere in speciality stores but this humungous set from Amazon is amazing.
-The price is great and these will last you for ages.
-What I learned though, avoid those with plastic only covers, they break over time and you will end up with a glass container without lid which is pretty useful.
+You can find them anywhere in specialty stores, but this humungous set from Amazon is fantastic.
+The price is excellent, and these will last you for ages.
+What I learned though, is to avoid those with plastic only covers.
+They break over time and you will end up with a glass container without a lid which is pretty useless.

-Additionally, glass jars – like Mason jars – are complimenting the containers perfectly, they can be used for flour, nuts and the pantry staples storage, and you know, you can even make salads in jars.
+Additionally, glass jars – like Mason jars – compliment the containers perfectly.
+They can be used for flour, nuts, and the storage of the pantry staples, and you know, you can even make salads in jars.
 Also perfect for storing liquids and dressings in the fridge.